-Summer 2016: Brad Barnes won 3rd prize in the Student Paper Competition at the IEEE EMBS International Student Conference here at Carleton University today for his paper "Predicting Novel Protein-Protein Interactions Between the HIV-1 Virus and Homo Sapiens"
+Summer 2016: Brad Barnes won 3rd prize in the Student Paper Competition at the IEEE EMBS International Student Conference here at Carleton University today for his paper "Predicting Novel Protein-Protein Interactions Between the HIV-1 Virus and Homo Sapiens".
+Amente Bekele wins the $10K Chudobiak Entrepreneurship Award in recognition of his "Alert Buddy - Hearing Watch" 4th year project.
+This award will support his graduate studies in our lab.

 Spring 2016: Jim Green has been awarded a 5-year NSERC Discovery Grant.
 Graduate student Kevin Dick has just been awarded a Mitacs Globalink Research Award ($10,000) to conduct research at the prestigious IIT-Bombay in India next fall.
 He will be applying computational tools to investigate protein-protein interactions in malaria-causing bacteria.